rabeesr/rabeesr/README.md

 ## About Me

 Hey there!
-I'm currently a student at University of Chicago Booth School of Business and a Masters in Computer Science.
+My name is Rabees and I'm currently pursuing a MBA and and Masters in Computer Science from the University of Chicago 🧐.

 ## Why This Repo?

 This repository is my digital playground where I experiment with ideas, showcase projects, and document my journey through the fascinating world of tech and business.
-I hope that over time, I can see the progression in my skills and learn a thing or two.
+I hope that over time, I can improve my skills and learn a few things.

-## Hobbies?
+## Hobbies

 - **Chess ♟️**:
 - **Logic Puzzles 🧩**: